ashwinikumar-sa/graviton-multiarch-workshop/README.md

 ```
 This will display a line similar to Kube-ops-view URL = http://<URL_PREFIX_ELB>.amazonaws.com Opening the URL in your browser will provide the current state of our cluster.
 You can see two new nodes created with m5.xlarge (x86_64) and m6g.xlarge (ARM64) instance types.

-### Install Docker Buildx and configure for building images for multiple target architectures
+### Step 5: Install Docker Buildx and configure for building images for multiple target architectures
 We will now use the Docker Buildx CLI plug-in that extends the Docker command to transparently build multi-arch images, link them together with a manifest file, and push them all to Amazon ECR repository using a single command.
 Let's install Buildx first.
 ```bash
 wget https://github.com/docker/buildx/releases/download/v0.8.2/buildx-v0.8.2.linux-amd64